PHOT 331 A (3 Credits)

 RULES

-ATTENDANCE & PARTICIPATION
+ATTENDANCE

 • Missing your own critique is equivalent to missing an exam.
 The instructor could assign an F grade for the assignment if deemed appropriate.